NunoDeOliveira/distributed-payment-platform/README.md

 ```

 Now using the `watch` command combined with operator `&&`, all four database queries can be unified into a single command, allowing the real-time observation of the state of each service stored in database.
-The command is shown below.:
+The command is shown below:

 ```bash
 watch -n 2 '